-Our goal is to steer children away from episodic use of the ED for their asthma management, and towards more effective primary long-term asthma care and ultimately healthier lives.
+Our goal is to move children away from regular use of the ED for their asthma management, and towards more effective primary long-term asthma care and ultimately healthier lives.
 To that end, we not only provide services directly to families, but also work to strengthen the linkages among all those providing asthma care to the child – in the schools, community and healthcare system.

 The IMPACT DC model of care was validated in a prospective randomized clinical trial, published in the Archives of Pediatrics and Adolescent Medicine (2006).
 The study achieved several clinically and statistically significant outcomes: